Hyundai Maintenance: Cost, Plans and Service Schedule

 Are Hyundais expensive to maintain?

-RepairPal claims that Hyundai vehicles cost $468 per year to maintain and repair on average.
-That’s well below the industry average of $652 per year and only slightly above brands with strong reputations for reliability, such as Honda and Toyota.
+RepairPal data suggests that Hyundai vehicles cost $468 per year to maintain and repair on average.
+That’s well below the industry average of $652 per year and only slightly above the costs for brands with strong reputations for reliability, such as Honda and Toyota.

 How Hyundai compares with other automakers

 Hyundai’s vehicles often score well in reliability ratings, and brands with high reliability typically have lower maintenance and repair costs.
-According to RepairPal, Hyundai has a reliability score of 4 out of 5, which ranks it fourth out of 32 car brands.
+RepairPal gives Hyundai a reliability score of 4 out of 5 stars, ranking it No. 4 out of 32 car brands.
 J.D.
-Power ranked Hyundai slightly lower (20th out of 30 brands) in its 2025 dependability study.
-Still, Hyundais are generally considered reliable and cost-effective options.
+Power ranked Hyundai slightly lower (No. 12 out of 28 brands) in its 2026 dependability study.
+Still, Hyundais are generally considered reliable and cost-effective.

 *Based on figures from RepairPal